Life Summary of Ian Paisley (1926-2014)

 Membership of the Loyal Orders – Orange Order

 Paisley is a former member of the Orange Institution.
-He addresses the annual gathering of the Independent Orange Order every Twelfth of July.
+He often addressed the annual gathering of the Independent Orange Order every twelfth of July.

 ‘Ulster says no’

-In 1985, he and the rest of the Unionist MPs resigned from Parliament at Westminster in protest at the Anglo-Irish Agreement and were, all but one (Jim Nicholson, who lost his seat to the Social Democratic and Labour Party’s Seamus Mallon), returned in the resulting by-elections.
+In 1985, he and the rest of the Unionist MPs resigned from Parliament at Westminster in protest at the Anglo-Irish Agreement.
+All but one (Jim Nicholson, who lost his seat to the Social Democratic and Labour Party’s Seamus Mallon), were returned in the resulting by-elections.

-In 1995, he played a part in the first standoff over marching at Drumcree, County Armagh between the Orange Order and local residents of the Garvaghy Road.
+In 1995, he played a part in a stand-off over marching at Drumcree, County Armagh between the Orange Order and local residents of the Garvaghy Road.
 The march passed off after the decision was made by the Royal Ulster Constabulary (RUC) to allow it and Paisley ended the march hand in hand with David Trimble who appeared to perform a “Victory Jig”.
 This “Victory Jig” was seen by some as an act of triumphalism.

 John Hume tells the story of the occasion when he said to Ian Paisley, “Ian, if the word ‘no’ were to be removed from the English language, you’d be speechless, wouldn’t you!”
 Paisley replied, “No, I wouldn’t!”